Mecklenburg County, North Carolina: Courts and policing

+Charlotte.
+Since 2017, the District Attorney has been Spencer B. Merriweather III.

+The post of 'High Sheriff' of Mecklenburg County dates back to 1763 and is mandated in the constitution of North Carolina.
+The county sheriff is elected for a four year term and heads the Mecklenburg County Sheriff's Office.
+As of 2018, the sheriff is Garry L. McFadden, who has featured in a number of true crime documentaries.

 Economy

 The major industries of Mecklenburg County are banking, manufacturing, and professional services, especially those supporting banking and medicine.
-Mecklenburg County is home to ten Fortune 500 companies.
+Mecklenburg County is home to ten Fortune 1000 companies.

 Wachovia, a former Fortune 500 company, had its headquarters in Charlotte until it was acquired by Wells Fargo for $15.1 billion.
 Wells Fargo maintains the majority of the former company's operations in Charlotte.

 Goodrich Corporation, a former Fortune 500 company, had its headquarters in Charlotte until it was acquired by United Technologies Corporation for $18.4 billion.
 Charlotte is now the headquarters for UTC Aerospace Systems.